jrowboat/dependency-injection-example/Duck.md

         - REQ: Class (or files) implementing pattern of the week
         - REQ: Build out definition in "Toolbox" section below
         - REQ: Short answers for the following
+            - How is Dependency Injection (DI) satisfied by this example?
-            - How is DI satisfied by this example?
+            - How is Inversion of Control (IoC) satisfied by this example? (also the D principle)
-            - How is IoC satisfied by this example?
+            - How is Inversion of Control (IoC) not satisfied by this example?
-- Q: What are good scenarios for implementing each form of DI?
+- Q: What are good scenarios for implementing IoC?
-    - Contructor injection
+    - Contructor injection pattern
-    - Setter injection
+    - Setter injection pattern
-    - Interface injection
+    - Interface injection pattern
-    - Parameter injection
+    - Parameter injection pattern
+    - Service locator pattern
+        - Is this good or bad? need to do the work
+        - Value in understanding whether it is good or it is bad

 ## Toolbox of common injection approaches

 ### How do DI and IoC differ?
 - IoC is a programming principle
-- DI is a design pattern, a means by which IoC is implemented in a system
+- DI is a DESIGN PATTERN, a means by which IoC is implemented in a system

 ### What are the common injection approaches
 - Constructor Injection